Sam Rockwell: Hollywood recognition

 Rockwell re-teamed with McDonagh for the 2017 film Three Billboards Outside Ebbing, Missouri.
 His performance as a racist, bullying police officer Jason Dixon won several accolades, including his first Academy Award, as well as the Golden Globe Award for Best Supporting Actor – Motion Picture, two Screen Actors Guild Awards and the BAFTA Award for Best Actor in a Supporting Role.
 In August 2017, Rockwell was cast to play George W. Bush in Adam McKay's Vice, a biopic of Dick Cheney; he received his second nomination for the Best Supporting Actor Academy Award as a result.
 Rockwell was cast as Bob Fosse with Michelle Williams as Gwen Verdon in the 2019 miniseries Fosse/Verdon, for which he received critical acclaim and a Primetime Emmy Award nomination.
 That same year, Rockwell appeared in two acclaimed films, Richard Jewell and Jojo Rabbit.
 In 2020, he had a voice role in DreamWorks Animation's Trolls World Tour, also serving as a performer on the film's soundtrack; and also voiced Ivan the gorilla in the 2020 Disney+ film The One and Only Ivan.
-Rockwell also provided the voice of the main character Mr. Wolf in The Bad Guys.
+Rockwell also provided the voice of the main character Mr. Wolf in The Bad Guys, and reprised the role in the 2025 sequel The Bad Guys 2.

-Theater
+In 2025, Rockwell appeared as a guest star in the third season of The White Lotus, drawing praise for his lengthy monologue in the fifth episode.

+Theatre

-Since 1992, Rockwell has been a member of the New York-based LAByrinth Theater Company, where John Ortiz is a co-artistic director.
+Since 1992, Rockwell has been a member of the New York–based LAByrinth Theater Company, where John Ortiz is a co-artistic director.
 In 2005, Philip Seymour Hoffman directed him in Stephen Adly Guirgis' hit play The Last Days of Judas Iscariot.
 Rockwell workshopped a LAByrinth production, North of Mason-Dixon, which debuted in London in 2007 and then premiered in New York later the same year.
 Other plays in which Rockwell has performed include: Dumb Waiter (2001), Zoo Story (2001), The Hot L Baltimore (2000), Goosepimples (1998), Love and Human Remains, Face Divided, Orphans, Den of Thieves, Dessert at Waffle House, The Largest Elizabeth in the World, and A Behanding in Spokane.

-In 2022 he returned to the Broadway stage in a revival of David Mamet's American Buffalo alongside Laurence Fishburne and Darren Criss.
+In 2022, he returned to the Broadway stage in a revival of David Mamet's American Buffalo alongside Laurence Fishburne and Darren Criss.
 For his performance in the play, Rockwell received his first nomination for the Tony Award for Best Performance by a Leading Actor in a Play.

 Personal life

-Rockwell has never been married and stated in a 2007 interview, "I definitely don't want to become a parent.
-It's not my bag".
-He has been in a relationship with actress Leslie Bibb since 2007, when they reportedly met in Los Angeles as he was filming Frost/Nixon.
-They both appeared in Iron Man 2 and Don Verdean.
+Rockwell has never been married, and said in a 2007 interview, "I definitely don't want to become a parent.
+It's not my bag."
+He has been in a relationship with actress Leslie Bibb since 2007.
+They met in Los Angeles while he was filming Frost/Nixon.
+Rockwell and Bibb appeared together in Iron Man 2, Don Verdean, and The White Lotus.